mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 >> Hsueh Tou added the comment, “A rough-hewn staff.”

 That gold is not something a person refined; it is just like a rough-hewn staff, directly from the wilderness.
-Which no one [can touch]; completely pure and clean, nothing to contaminate.
+Which [...] is intact; completely pure and clean, nothing to contaminate.
 So that’s why Hsueh Tou added the comment, “A rough-hewn staff.”

 #### 1:01:10